Free Translation of Ātmabodhā, by Sri Bhagavatpādā

 उदितावगतिर्ज्वाला सर्वाज्ञानेन्धनं दहेत्

-evamātmā araau dhyānam athane satata kte .
+evamātmā araṇau dhyānam athane satataṃ kṛte .

-uditā avagatirjvālā sarva ajñānendhana dahet ..
+uditā avagatirjvālā sarva ajñānendhanaṃ dahet ..
 42..

-Like stirring fire with churning of arani, constant dhyānam (involving Self as lower arani and mind as upper arani), kindles the fire of knowledge that burns down ignorance.
+Like stirring fire with the churning of arani (ātmā araau dhyānam athane satata kte), constant meditation kindles the fire of knowledge (uditā avagati-jvālā) that burns down ignorance (sarva ajñāna-indhana dahet).

 अरुणेनेव बोधेन पूर्वं सन्तमसे हृते ।